uxweb/sweet-alert/readme.md

 ### Final Considerations
 By default, all alerts will dismiss after a sensible default number of seconds.

-But no fear, if you need to specify a different time you can:
+But not to worry, if you need to specify a different time you can:

 ```php
     // -> Remember!, the number is set in milliseconds